irec-org/irec/README.md

 - Online Learning and Reinforcement Learning models
 - Metrics and metrics evaluators are awesome to evaluate recommender systems in different ways

+Also, we provide a amazing application created using the IRec library (under the app/ folder) that can be used to setup a experiment under 5~ minutes with parallel processes, log registry and results views.
+The main features are:

+- Powerful application to run any reinforcement learning experiment powered by MLflow
+- Entire pipeline of execution is fully parallelized
+- Log registry
+- Results views
+- Statistical test
+- Extensible environment

 ## Install